sf-wdi-22-23/modules-23/w04-associations-and-auth/d3-drills/README.md

 Searching for a name in a telephone book using binary search - https://study.cs50.net/binary_search (an awesome introduction to binary search).

+## Exercise

+Each student will be assigned a number.
+Based on their number, the students will sort themselves lowest to highest.
+The instructor will then act as the `mid` variable, determining which half of the students to continue navigating through in search of the target value.

+After this real-life demo, students will pseudocode their plan for implementing a binary search, swap solutions with a partner from across the room, exchange feedback, and then start coding.

+**Stretch**

+~~Implement a solution that handles non-unique data sets.~~ (this might be too much)

+Implement a recursive solution (instead of iterative).

 ## Solution
 [Solution](https://github.com/sf-wdi-21/notes/blob/master/week-04/drills_solutions.md)